MaxPoon/Pylinear/README.md

 # Pylinear
-A python package for solving linear algebra problems
+A lightweight python package for solving linear algebra problems